Wednesday, April 7, 2010

 Rnd 9: k2tog 9 times - 9 stitches remain

-Cut yarn, pull through remaining 9 stitches and draw up tightly to secure, weave in ends.
+Cut yarn, thread through remaining 9 stitches twice and draw up tightly to secure, weave in ends.

 Voila!